Adigunifeloluwa-dev/Employee-Satisfaction-Predictive-Model/README.md

 - [License](#license)
 - [How to Use](#how-to-use)
 - [Contributing](#contributing)

 ## Project Structure
-The methodology encompasses data pre-processing, cleaning, exploration, and handling of missing values and outliers.
-Feature engineering is performed to standardize input variables, and the dataset is split into training and test sets.
-Finally, KNN and Random Forest Classification models are trained and evaluated.

-## Model Training and Evaluation

-Two machine learning models are explored:

-- **KNN**: A straightforward method that classifies water based on the majority vote of its nearest neighbors.
-- **Random Forest Classifier**: An ensemble technique that uses multiple decision trees to improve prediction accuracy.

-Performance metrics such as accuracy, precision, recall, and F1-score are used to evaluate the models.

-1. **Library Importation**: Setup of the Python environment with necessary libraries.
-2. **Dataset Importation**: Loading the water potability data from a CSV file.
-3. **Data Analysis**: Employing descriptive statistics and data visualization for an in-depth understanding of the dataset.
-4. **Data Pre-processing**: Cleaning and preparing the data for analysis.
-5. **Model Training**: Applying machine learning algorithms to the training data.
-6. **Model Evaluation**: Assessing model performance using precision, recall, and confusion matrices.

-## Methodology## Project Structure

 1. **Library Importation**: Setup of the Python environment with necessary libraries.
 2. **Dataset Importation**: Loading the water potability data from a CSV file.